VouDoo/MyRemoteManager/README.md

 The `-Arguments` parameter takes a tokenized string which represents the arguments passed to the executable.

-Here is the list of tokens to include in the this string:
+_Some tokens must be present in this string._

 | Token    | Required | Description |
 |:--------:|:--------:| :---------- |